The Year of the Hangman

 The Year of the Hangman is a young adult alternate history novel written by Gary Blackwood and published in 2002.
-It was a School Library Journal Best Book of the Year in 2002.
+It was one of School Library Journal's Best Books of the Year list in 2002.

 Plot

 Creighton Brown is an adolescent living in Britain in 1777.
 He often gets into trouble, much to the concern of his mother.
 One night, after drinking and gambling with his peers, Creighton is kidnapped by a group of men and taken aboard a boat.
 He cries out for help, but is struck in the face, and passes out.

 Upon waking up, Creighton finds that the ship is already on the open ocean and heading for the Colonies.
 He is also informed that his mother is behind his kidnapping, having sent a letter to his uncle, requesting that Creighton be raised in the Colonies under his guidance so that he may become a better person.

 The ship lands in Charles Town, where the crew meets Creighton's Uncle, Colonel Gower.
 He is not in his office, and they find the Colonel at the guard post, watching a soldier being whipped.
 When asked what the man was being punished for, Gower reveals that a copy of the Liberty Tree, a patriotic American newspaper run by the Sons of Liberty, was found in his possession.
 He also informs Creighton that he has a new post in Florida, and the ship departs again after a few days.
 While traveling, the ship is attacked by American rebels, led by Benedict Arnold.
 The rebels capture Gower, planning to use him as leverage in a prisoner exchange for captured American officers.
 Creighton pretends to be an indentured to avoid being ransomed, earning the sympathy and friendship of Peter, a private in the rebel army.
 In Creighton's final exchange with his uncle, he is instructed to spy on the Americans for information.

 The captured ship changes its course to New Orleans, and Creighton is invited to live with Peter, who has been staying with Benjamin Franklin.
 Creighton meets Sophie Doucet, a housemaid who is working for Franklin, who runs a print shop behind the house.

 Creighton visits Gower as he is being held in a makeshift prison, and Gower instructs Creighton to fetch him a gun.
 He reluctantly agrees, although he does not know how he will obtain it.
 During the day, Creighton assists Sophie and Franklin with setting lines of type for the printing press.
 When Franklin and Sophie leave the printing room one night, Creighton looks at the tray of type Franklin had been setting the night before and sees that they are prints for the Liberty Tree.
 Creighton secretly prints out a single sheet for himself and takes it with him, planning to share his newfound information with his uncle.